4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 In order to preserve data consistency for selection type and entity selection type list boxes, any modified record/entity is automatically saved as soon as the cell is validated, i.e.:

-- when the the cell is deactivated (user presses tab, clicks, etc.)
+- cuando se desactiva la celda (el usuario presiona el tabulador, hace clic, etc.)
 - cuando el listbox ya no tiene el foco,
 - cuando el formulario ya no tiene el foco.